A working paper from the Economic Policy Institute, last updated February 14, 2018

 Prevailing wage laws level the playing field for law-abiding contractors

 The construction industry—both nationally and in New York—is populated by a widely divergent set of contractors.
 On one hand, there are honest contractors who operate with transparency, in accordance with the law, and with the goal of doing right by their employees and customers.
 On the other hand, there are also unscrupulous contractors who engage in wage theft, exploit undocumented laborers, misclassify workers, evade tax payments (e.g., Social Security), and ignore unsafe working conditions.
-Employers whose profit is dependent on unethical actions are prevalent in New York (Bernhardt, Spiller, and Polson 2013; Milkman, Gonzalez, and Ikeler 2012; Theodore, Valenzuela, and Melendez 2006), with many operating in sectors where there are numerous opportunities to bid on publicly-funded projects (Brennan Center for Justice 2007).
+Construction firms whose profits depend on unethical actions are prevalent in New York (Bernhardt, Spiller, and Polson 2013; Donahue, Lamare, and Kotler 2007; Milkman, Gonzalez, and Ikeler 2012; Theodore, Valenzuela, and Melendez 2006), with many operating in sectors where there are numerous opportunities to bid on publicly-funded projects (Brennan Center for Justice 2007).

 The illegal, cost-saving actions of these unethical actors put New York’s honest contractors at a competitive disadvantage.
 The state’s prevailing wage law, however, helps level the playing field.
 Under the law, contractors working on state-funded projects must submit a project-wide certified payroll report that includes employees’ names, Social Security numbers, pay rates, and number of hours.
 The prospect of more stringent government oversight substantially discourages bids from contractors whose competitiveness is dependent on unlawful employment strategies.
 By rooting out unscrupulous contractors, prevailing wage laws help effectuate the moral obligation of state and local governments to prioritize the bids of honest, fair-dealing contractors whose workplace practices adhere to labor and employment law.